argoproj/argo-workflows/docs/windows.md

 ## Schedule hybrid workflows

-You can also run different steps on different host OSs.
+You can also run different steps on different host operating systems.
 This can for example be very helpful when you need to compile your application on Windows and Linux.

 An example workflow can look like the following:
 ```yaml